 - Shadow paging – It provides atomicity and durability.
 A directory with n entries is constructed, where the ith entry points to the ith database page on the link.
 When a transaction began executing the current directory is copied into a shadow directory.
 When a page is to be modified, a shadow page is allocated in which changes are made and when it is ready to become durable, all pages that refer to the original are updated to refer new replacement page.

 - Backward Recovery – The term “Rollback ” and “UNDO” can also refer to backward recovery.
 When a backup of the data is not available and previous modifications need to be undone, this technique can be helpful.
 With the backward recovery method, unused modifications are removed and the database is returned to its prior condition.
 All adjustments made during the previous traction are reversed during the backward recovery.
 In another word, it reprocesses valid transactions and undoes the erroneous database updates.

 - Forward Recovery – “Roll forward “and “REDO” refers to forwarding recovery.
 When a database needs to be updated with all changes verified, this forward recovery technique is helpful.

 Some failed transactions in this database are applied to the database to roll those modifications forward.
 In another word, the database is restored using preserved data and valid transactions counted by their past saves.

 Some of the backup techniques are as follows :

 - Full database backup – In this full database including data and database, Meta information needed to restore the whole database, including full-text catalogs are backed up in a predefined time series.

-- Differential backup – It stores only the data changes that have occurred since last full database backup.
-When same data has changed many times since last full database backup, a differential backup stores the most recent version of changed data.
+- Differential backup – It stores only the data changes that have occurred since the last full database backup.
+When some data has changed many times since last full database backup, a differential backup stores the most recent version of the changed data.
 For this first, we need to restore a full database backup.